jakobhecker/Master_thesis_Mathematica/README.md

-The implementation of the maximum estimation of Appendix D of my master's thesis, using version 14.0 of Mathematica.
-To access, download the document as a raw-file and then open it using Mathematica.
+This notebook contains the implementation of the maximum estimation described in Appendix D of my master's thesis, developed using Mathematica version 14.0.
+To access it, download the file as raw and open it in Mathematica.